 About 2005 Lincang Qing Green:

-Our Lincang Qing was grown in 2005 in the Cangyuan region inside of Lincang Prefecture in Yunnan.
-It is the mountainous home of the Wa ethnic minority and was historically seen as too “wild” to be worth settling by neighboring powers like the British, Burmese, and ancient Chinese.
+Our Lincang Qing is a compressed green tea produced in 2005 in the Cangyuan region inside of Lincang Prefecture in Yunnan.
 Lingcang Qing is handcrafted from small, young, newly sprouted silver leaf tips and leaves.
-The compressed shape of the bing cha enables the tea to maintain its freshness longer than loose leaf green tea.
+The compressed shape of the bing cha enables the tea to maintain its flavor longer than loose leaf green tea.
 We have been aging this cake since 2005 in Portland, Oregon and find the flavor currently quite enjoyable.

 Green tea and black tea cakes are generally ready to be drunk soon after their crafting; however, if aged well, a green or black bing cha will come to life in new ways over time.
-We have found Portland to be an excellent environment for aging bing cha.
 The aging environment requires fresh air, moderate to warm temperatures, and humidity so that the tea will ferment over time.
 With each passing year, the tea develops new characteristics and complexity.

 Ingredients: 100% Organic Green Tea Leaves.